admazzola/super-degen-run/ARCHITECTURE.md

 - add physics (gridupdater) and walking around [ray tracing]

 - server needs to do worldgen and then stream that COMPRESSED chunk tile data to the users (compressed?)
 - in the game, changes to chunk tiles are broadcasted as deltas.
-If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed]
+If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed -]

 Chunks have checkpoints + deltas.
 Similar to GVM .